MiriNajme/PM4Moodle/SETUP.md

 ### 2. Install Frontend Dependencies

-Navigate to the `frontend/` folder and run:
+Open another terminal or powershell and navigate to the `frontend/` folder and run:

 ```bash
 npm install --legacy-peer-deps